Satwanth/Enterprise-DataWarehouse-Synapse-Serverless/README.md

 # 📊 Enterprise Data Warehouse on Azure Synapse (Serverless)

-This project demonstrates an **end-to-end enterprise data warehouse** built on **Azure Synapse Analytics serverless SQL pools**, including ingestion, transformation, and dimensional modeling over Azure Data Lake Gen2.

-The goal was to build a modern data warehouse architecture with **bronze, silver, and gold layers**, using serverless compute for cost-efficient, scalable analytics.
+This project showcases a complete end-to-end data solution fully implemented within **Azure Synapse Analytics**.
+From ingesting a raw CSV file, transforming it using Synapse Data Flows, and storing curated data in Azure Data Lake Gen2, to building a **serverless SQL-based data warehouse with dimensional modeling**, surrogate keys, and organized fact and dimension tables ready for analysis and reporting.
+The solution demonstrates how Synapse can serve as a unified platform for data extraction, transformation, loading, and modeling—without relying on any external services.

 ---